MustMeet Scoring

 Overview of MustMeet Scoring

-In a MustMeet event, Grip calculates ‘scores’ between all participants, which is what allows the system to work out which meetings to book.
-These scores are based mostly on the preferences of the participants (e.g. ‘Meet’, ‘Must Meet’, or ‘No Thanks’), along with the preferences of any Sharers (participants who are sharing a schedule of meetings with a colleague).
+In a MustMeet event, Grip calculates ‘scores’ between all participants, which is what allows the system to determine which meetings to book.
+These scores are based primarily on participant preferences (e.g., ‘Meet’, ‘Must Meet’, or ‘No Thanks’), as well as preferences from any Sharers (participants who are sharing a schedule with a colleague).
+Additionally, when preferences are missing, the AI-enhanced scoring system also incorporates profile data to help nudge scores within assigned brackets, improving compatibility matching across more participant data points.

 These scores are generated in Grip, and are exportable from the ‘Scoring Matrix’ tab in the MustMeet dashboard page, although you will also see them in the MustMeet platform when you’re generating schedules.
 You can use the tables below for an insight into why certain participants may have higher or lower scores than others.